 Finally, make sure that your domain protocol is secure.
 That means your domain should use "https," not "http."
 Many domain hosts automatically offer this, but always check to be sure.

 Local SEO is like SEO, but instead of targeting the organic search results, you are targeting Google's local search results.
-The primary asset of local SEO is your Google My Business (name changed to Google Business) listing.
+The primary asset of local SEO is your Google Business listing.
 These listings are free, so I highly recommend claiming yours if you haven't already.

 First, optimize your Google Business listing.
 Fill out your listing in its entirety: your hours, your business description, your services, your primary and secondary business categories, and more.
 Add pictures of your office and the building.
 Ideally, add a video walkthrough from the front door into your office.
 This video verifies that your business is real and that you aren't using a fake office.